How is Zeffy free?

 FAQs on Form 990

 The deadline for your 990 Form depends on your organization's fiscal year.
-Nonprofits must submit the form on the fifteenth day of the fifth month after the end of their organization's accounting period.
-For instance, if your fiscal year ends on December 31, the form is due by May 15 of the following year.
+Nonprofits must submit the form on the fifteenth day of the fifth month after their organization's accounting period ends.
+For instance, if your fiscal year ends on December 31, the form is due by May 15.

 Keep reading :